CodeQL documentation

 Recommendation

-Use alternative platform-supplied functions that will not get optimized away.
-Examples of such functions include memset_s, SecureZeroMemory, and bzero_explicit.
-Alternatively, passing the -fno-builtin-memset option to the GCC/Clang compiler usually also prevents the optimization.
+Use memset_s (from C11) instead of memset, as memset_s will not get optimized away.
+Alternatively use platform-supplied functions such as SecureZeroMemory or bzero_explicit that make the same guarantee.
+Passing the -fno-builtin-memset option to the GCC/Clang compiler usually also prevents the optimization.
 Finally, you can use the public-domain secure_memzero function (see references below).
 This function, however, is not guaranteed to work on all platforms and compilers.

 Example